The Science of Interviewing:

 - Where might our messaging and our reality diverge

-Use Structure to Reduce Bias in Interviews
+Use Structure to Reduce Bias in Interview Questions

 Unstructured interviews invite bias.
-Research found that structured interviews, those that use consistent questions and predefined scoring criteria, lead to better hiring decisions and fairer outcomes.In practice, this means deciding in advance what you want to learn and evaluating every candidate against the same criteria.
+Researchers found that structured hiring processes, those that use consistent interview questions and predefined scoring criteria, lead to better hiring decisions and fairer outcomes.

 How to create an effective structure: